Skparab1/go/README.md

   - maybe i could add some graphics
   - possibly some gifs of my p5js loading animations
   - gifs could take time to load idk
-  - i will test it out and
+  - i will test it ou
   - sort of pointless though because html is so fast and the graphci will be displayed for a very short time and probably wont be seen